Younday/health-check/README.md

 ### Environment variables

 One environment variable is needed, which contains the path of the YAML file.
+Another environment variable can be optionally set to increase the [amount of instances for APScheduler](https://apscheduler.readthedocs.io/en/latest/userguide.html#limiting-the-number-of-concurrently-executing-instances-of-a-job).
 You can create an `.env` file with the command: `touch .env` and fill this file with the following content:

 ```[bash]
 YAML_FILE=config/example-config.yaml
+MAX_INSTACES
 ```

 This will point to the example config file in the config folder.
 Change accordingly to your config file.